Clontarf, Dublin: Sport and social organisations

 Clontarf has many clubs whose members take part in sporting activities, including rugby, soccer, golf, cricket, sailing and Gaelic games.

-Clontarf has a strong rugby club, their senior XV reaching two all-Ireland league finals under former coach Phil Werahiko.
+Clontarf has a strong rugby club, with their senior XV reaching two all-Ireland league finals under former coach Phil Werahiko.
 The Clontarf Cricket Club Ground, based at the same premises as the rugby club, was the host for the final of the 2005 ICC Trophy cricket tournament.
 It has hosted various cricket internationals, most recently against Australia in the summer of 2010, and is the home ground of the Ireland cricket team in the Republic of Ireland.
-Ireland are due to play another ODI against England in August 2011 at the ground.
+Ireland is due to play another ODI against England in August 2011 at the ground.

 The Clontarf Cricket Club senior 1st XI have won the Leinster Senior Cup in 2007 and 2008.

-Clontarf is home to a number of GAA clubs that compete in the Dublin county championship in Gaelic football, ladies football, hurling and camogie.
+Clontarf is home to a number of GAA clubs that compete in the Dublin county championship in Gaelic football, ladies' football, hurling and camogie.
 Founded in 1961, Clontarf GAA are based on Seafield Road and play their home matches at St Anne's Park in Raheny.
 Scoil Uí Chonaill CLG are located on the Clontarf Road and have been competing since 1953.

 The area also has two tennis clubs - Clontarf Lawn Tennis Club on Oulton Road, and Clontarf Parish Lawn Tennis Club on Seafield Road.
-Tennis is also played at the private Westwood Club, on the border between Clontarf and Fairview.

 Clontarf Taekwon-do Club, based in Belgrove Boys' school, has been in existence since 2013.
 The club competes at National, International, European and World level in Taekwondo.

 Sailing has long been associated with Clontarf with its local Clontarf Yacht & Boat Club, one of the- oldest yacht clubs in Dublin Bay, celebrating its centenary in 1975.
 The area used for sailing is tidal, which limits the number of hours per day when sailing is possible.